unisi-tech/unisi/README.md

 Optional append, delete, update handlers are called for adding, deleting and updating handlers for a table.

-Auto assigning handlers for such action can be blocked by assigning edit  = False to the Table constructor.
+All editing table handlers for such action can be blocked by assigning edit  = False in a Table constructor.
 ```
 table = Table('Videos', [0], row_changed, headers = ['Video', 'Duration', 'Owner', 'Status'],
   rows = [